AndrewJBateman/ionic-angular-news/README.md

 ## Features

 * Cicking on an item in the news page routes to a news detail page with more information.
-There is a link here to the original article.

 * API data service can be modified to search for news in other countries.

 ## Status & To-do list

 * Status: Working.
-Can be improved.

-* To-do: Add home page menu with categories.
-Set maximum size of news image.
-Add scroll bar.
-Observables.
-Consider search bar and language menu.
-Colour ionic and angular buttons correctly.
+* To-do: This app could be improvemeved but it works and has taught me the news API basics.
+An improved news app will be created in a new repo: 'ionic-angular-news-app'.

 ## Inspiration